wesbos/es6-articles/17 - Additional String Improvements.md

 `${'woof' * 5}`.repeat(10) + " Batman!";
 ```

-Go ahead and run that in your console, and I you [should get the joke](https://www.youtube.com/watch?v=VSaDPc1Cs5U).
-I saw it online somewhere, but I thought it was pretty cool because what's happening here, you're giving yourself essentially a string of NaN, repeat it 10 times, and then you're tacking on Batman on to the end to make a silly joke.

 Those are some four new functions.
-Put them in your back pocket, and hopefully enjoy them.
+Put them in your back pocket, and hopefully you'll get to use them soon!